-The key is for the youngster with Aspergers or high functioning autism to learn to be able to distinguish between serious disappointments and trivial ones.
+The key is for the youngster on the autism spectrum to learn to be able to distinguish between serious disappointments and trivial ones.
 Disappointments are a part of everyone's daily life.
 But, your son won't be disappointed in your attempts to help him deal with difficulties if you consider using some of parenting strategies listed above.

 ==> My Aspergers Child: Preventing Tantrums and Meltdowns in Aspergers and HFA Children